 Tweneboa is located in the central portion of the DT Block approximately 31 miles (50 kilometers) offshore Ghana in water depths of 3,281 to 5,252 feet (1,000 to 1,500 meters).
 The field is a stratigraphic trap with reservoir intervals contained within a series of stacked Upper Cretaceous Turonian-aged, deepwater turbidite fan lobes and channel deposits.
-The Tweneboa-1, Tweneboa-2, and Tweneboa-3 wells have intersected multiple natural gas, condensate and oil bearing reservoirs in this Turonian turbidite sequence.
-This discovery area has an estimated pay thickness of approximately 56 feet (17 meters).
+The Tweneboa-1, Tweneboa-2, Tweneboa-3 and Tweneboa-4 wells have intersected multiple natural gas, condensate and oil bearing reservoirs in this Turonian turbidite sequence.
 Oil samples recovered from the Tweneboa-2 well indicate an oil gravity of approximately 31 degrees API, and condensate gravities between 41 and 47 degrees API.
 The natural gas is considered a "heavy" or "liquids rich" natural gas with condensate ratios ranging between 50 bbl/Mmcf to 100 bbl/Mmcf.
 We believe Tweneboa is a predominately liquid-rich gas condensate discovery.